prof7bit/wallet-key-tool/README.md

 # wallet-key-tool

-Dump addresses and private keys from a multibit wallet file to the console
+Dump addresses and private keys from a multibit wallet (there will be more wallet file formats supported soonish[TM]) to the console or use a GUI to add/remove keys from the wallet, move them from one wallet to another wallet, etc.

 ## how to build from source